eacardenase/Project12b/README.md

-#  Simple UIKit project reviewing UICollectionViewController and UIImagePickerController
+#  Project10 refactored using UserDefaults and Codable Protocol